This tutorial provides frequently asked MongoDB interview questions and answers with explanations to help you prepare for the MongoDB interview.

 Answer: MongoDB offers the following advantages over other database systems:

-• MongoDB offers expressive query language, aggregation, and indexing to find, filter, and access data as per business needs in very less time.
+- MongoDB offers an expressive query language, aggregation, and indexing to find, filter, and access data as per business needs in very little time.

 Q #6) List the scenarios where MongoDB can be used for storage.

-Answer: MongoDB database is suitable for applications that require low latency, high availability, unstructured, semi-structured and polymorphic data storage, and in applications where large scalability and multi-data centers deployment are needed.
+Answer: MongoDB database is suitable for applications that require low latency, high availability, unstructured, semi-structured, and polymorphic data storage, and in applications where large scalability and multi-data center deployment are needed.

-MongoDB use-cases include content management, real-time personalization, the application that has a single view across multiple systems.
+MongoDB use-cases include content management, real-time personalization, and applications that have a single view across multiple systems.
 MongoDB is not suitable for complex transactions like double-entry bookkeeping and scan-based applications accessing large data subsets.

 Q #7) What is sharding in MongoDB?

-Answer: A procedure to store data records across multiple server machines, in order to meet data growth is known as sharding in MongoDB.
-It creates horizontal partition referred as shard or database shard of data in database or search engine.
+Answer: A procedure to store data records across multiple server machines, in order to meet data growth, is known as sharding in MongoDB.
+It creates a horizontal partition referred to as a shard or a database shard of data in a database or search engine.

 Q #8) List the advantages of MongoDB over RDBMS.

-Answer: The comparison between RDBMS and the advantage of using MongoDB over RDBMS is explained in the table below:
+Answer: The comparison between RDBMS and the advantages of using MongoDB over RDBMS is explained in the table below:

-Answer: Mongo shell is the JavaScript shell that helps to configure, query, connect and work with the MongoDB database from the command line.
-It is an open-source standalone utility under Apache 2 license.
+Answer: The Mongo shell is the JavaScript shell that helps to configure, query, connect, and work with the MongoDB database from the command line.
+It is an open-source, standalone utility under the Apache 2 license.

 =>> Click here to download.